 Duxton Plain Park, Keong Saik Road, Singapore 089140

-26. Dustbunny Vintage
+25. Dustbunny Vintage

 Is your wardrobe filled with vintage gems?
 You’ll fit right in at Dustbunny Vintage.
 Spilling with in-house label items and finds from around the globe, here’s where you can step up your style with sailor shift dresses, pencil skirts, and fit-and-flare pants in the most vibrant prints and patterns.

-27. The Working Capitol
+26. The Working Capitol

 It’s difficult to miss The Working Capitol — this massive facility sprawls across multiple shophouses and occupies an old 1920s biscuit factory.
-Adopting a minimalistic approach for the interior design scheme, the biz provides co-working spaces, event venues, private offices and a cafe concept within its premises.
+Adopting a minimalistic approach to the interior design scheme, the biz provides co-working spaces, event venues, private offices and a cafe concept within its premises.
 Talk about killing multiple birds with one stone.

 The Working Capitol, 1 Keong Saik Road, Singapore 089109

 Looking for a staycay or need temporary living space for a month?
 Imagine living in the heart of it all – with bars, restaurants and local eats located just steps away from you.
 Ahh… sounds like heaven to us.
-You can have it all with Kesa House’s flexible-living concept.
+You can have it all with Kesa House’s flexible living concept.
 Choose between cosy options in the 60-room building, including apartments with a kitchenette and even a private patio.
-Plus, you can hang out and mingle at communal spaces like the lounge and common kitchen after a day out.
+Plus, you can hang out and mingle in communal spaces like the lounge and common kitchen after a day out.

-Kesa House, 55 Keong Saik Road, Singapore 089158
+KēSa House, The Unlimited Collection by Oakwood, #01-01, 55 Keong Saik Road, Singapore 089158

 There you have it, our ultimate guide to Keong Saik Road’s restaurants, bars, shops and more!